Shillington Beagles

 Obedience:

 We recommend taking your Beagle to obedience class.
 Your Beagle will master basic manners such as sit, stay, come when called, lay down and walk nicely on a lead.
 Beagles are intelligent and learn very quickly.
+Please take the time to attend a class where a trainer will instruct you on how to walk your beagle properly.

 Google